 Cemetery and settlement of Umm an-Nar Island

-Located on the southern shores of the Arabian Gulf, Umm an-Nar Island is off-limits and is a major historical site.
+Located on the southern shores of the Arabian Gulf, the Umm an-Nar Island is off-limits and is a major historic site.
 Recent excavations have covered 20% of the site and uncovered houses built with marine rocks and a cemetery.

 Abu Dhabi Sabkha

-One of the UNESCO heritage sites in the UAE on the organisation’s tentative list is Al Bidyah Mosque in Fujairah.
-Located in Al Bidya village, the mosque is the oldest in the UAE.
+One of the UNESCO heritage sites in the UAE on the organisation’s tentative list is the Al Bidya Mosque in Fujairah.
+Located in the Al Bidya village, the mosque is the oldest in the UAE.
 It is still in operation and has a unique architectural design.
-All this makes it an ideal nominee for a UNESCO world heritage site title.
+All this makes it an ideal nominee for a UNESCO World Heritage site title.

 Ed-Dur Site

-This is considered one of the largest archaeological sites in the UAE.
-Periods of human settlement at the Ed-Dur Site include the Bronze Age, Stone Age, Iron Age, Obeid and Pre-Islamic periods.
+Considered one of the largest archaeological sites in the UAE, periods of human settlement at the Ed-Dur Site include the Bronze Age, Stone Age, Iron Age, Obeid and Pre-Islamic periods.
 Located in Umm Al Quwain, the fenced area is home to a significant temple with architectural details unique to the first century AD.

 Khor Dubai

 Khor Dubai is another one of the tentative UNESCO heritage sites in the UAE.
-The natural seawater inlet in the Arabian Gulf divides Deira and Bur Dubai, spread across 14 km.
-The site was the focal point for Dubai’s development as a trading port, with the first recorded reference dating back to 1587.
+The natural seawater inlet in the Arabian Gulf divides Deira and Bur Dubai and is spread across 14 km.
+Also known as Dubai Creek, the site was the focal point for Dubai’s development as a trading port with the first recorded reference dating back to 1587.

 Dhayah

-Another place on the prospect list of UNESCO world heritage sites UAE is Dhayah.
+Another place on the prospect list of UNESCO World Heritage Sites UAE is Dhayah.
 The area’s cultural landscape is a good example of traditional settlements.
-Past settlers represent historical interactions with the environment, apparent from the presence of palm gardens, lagoons and mangroves, a major food source for centuries.
+Past settlers represent historic interactions with the environment, apparent from the presence of palm gardens, lagoons and mangroves that were a major food source for centuries.
 Land and sea use were important for the survival of the inhabitants of Dhayah.

-The area’s historical sites and the island has been officially declared “Protected Archaeological Zones”.
-So the fact that the region is on the tentative list of the UAE UNESCO world heritage sites list doesn’t come as a surprise.
+Archaeological excavations have been carried out in the region and on Hulaylah Island over the past 20 years.
+The area’s historical sites and the island have been officially been declared as “Protected Archaeological Zones.”
+So the fact that the region is on the tentative list of the UAE UNESCO World Heritage Sites list doesn’t come as a surprise.

 Jazirat Al Hamra